stevenleek/Comp7404-Pacman/README.md

 # Comp7404-Pacman
-This is the coding assignment of course "Computational Intelligence and Machine Learning"
+This is the coding assignment of course "Computational Intelligence and Machine Learning";